marionlo/100-days-of-code/README.md

 ### Day 58: December 04, 2018
 **Today's Progress**: Refactored my mosaic of projects on my portfolio.
 Instead of a flexbox, I've added a grid system which seems to work much better.

+**Thoughts:** Need to had the hover effect on each project with details tomorrow!